wp-plugins/contact-form-7-sms-addon/readme.txt

 For example a UK number should be entered 447123456789, and a Republic of Ireland number would be entered 353870123456.

+= What versions of Contact Form 7 does this work with? =

+The plugin has been tested with versions of Contact Form 7 from 3.4 thorough to 3.8, earlier versions of Contact Form 7 won't work but future releases should.

 == Screenshots ==

 1. SMS box added to the Contact Form 7 page